Cardiographers monitor patients' hearts to support decisions around treatment and any additional care needed.

-As a cardiographer, you'd operate electrocardiograph (ECG) machines which monitor the heart.
-You would fit electrodes to the patient's body, making sure they are correctly connected to the machine.
+You'll operate electrocardiograph (ECG) machines which monitor the heart.
+You'll fit electrodes to the patient's body, making sure they are correctly connected to the machine.
 You'd then take readings from the ECG which the doctor uses to make decisions about treatment.

 You may also be involved in other types of cardiovascular monitoring and treatment including: